IPS-Eye-White

 "... clearly, for some women, it is not enough that their gender is endowed with peculiar genius.
 They must be like gods, or make god into their own image.
 And so, yes, this moves beyond "celebrating" a gender by slamming or minimizing another.
 With the publication of this "gospel," this mania for "gender inclusiveness" has slipped the bonds of sanity and moved into idolatry: My gender is my god, I will have no gods before it!"
 [28]

-Does God "rule" as feminist theologian Mary Daly said, or are His commandments just those required to maintain a just, caring, and equitable society, where no one is mistreated or suffers at the hands of another.
+Does God "rule" as feminist theologian Mary Daly said or are His commandments those required to maintain a just, caring, and equitable society in which no one is mistreated or suffers at the hands of another.
 And isn't that what feminism is all about in the first place?

 And can we please bear in mind that we are talking about the God that sent His Son to die a horrible death so that you and I could be saved.
 And that, in any language, spells love.
 Sadly the radical feminist is so obsessed with, and so blinded by, the idea of the Divine Feminine, that it seems they haven't given a modicum of though to the fact that the Gospel is about being saved from death and given the gift of eternal life, which means exactly the same thing to everyone, regardless of their gender.